 History and Philosophy of Science | Y9, Y10, Y11 | Autumn, Spring

 In a world where results of scientific inquiry dominate modern life, learning and applying scientific techniques and principles raises exciting questions about how we understand everything around us.
 Analysing several sources, evaluating data and constructing their own arguments pupils evaluate how these techniques and principles are trusted, contested and changed over time.
-Boys will explore world-views of several communities, to make sense of different approaches and gain insights of the current workings of the sciences, technology and medicine.
+Boys will explore the world-views of several communities, to make sense of different approaches and gain insights into the current workings of the sciences, technology and medicine.

 iDEA (Inspiring Digital Enterprise Award) | Y11, L6, U6 | Autumn, Spring

 iDEA, The Duke of York Inspiring Digital Enterprise Award, is an international programme that helps the development of digital, enterprise and employability skills.
 Through a series of online challenges, pupils can win career-enhancing badges, unlock new opportunities and, ultimately, gain industry recognised awards that help them stand out from the crowd.
 The Silver iDEA award contains badges covering citizen, worker, maker, entrepreneur and gamer skills.
-These allow pupils to choose the areas of digital innovation which most interest them, and to learn about how these skills relate to the careers of the future and how they might use them to increase their employability.
+These allow pupils to choose the areas of digital innovation that most interest them, and to learn about how these skills relate to the careers of the future and how they might use them to increase their employability.

 Individual Community Service | L6, U6 | Autumn, Spring

-Students have the opportunity to work in a variety of settings to support their interests, including placements in law, medicine, and charity work.
+Students have the opportunity to work in a variety of settings to support their interests, including placements in law, medicine and charity work.
 Pupils may choose to work in settings that assist in the preparation of legal cases, support patients undergoing treatments, work with special needs children or assist in the running of a charity shop.
 Boys will have the opportunity to experience challenges that relate to their interests and career ambitions.
 They will develop their confidence and interpersonal skills, showing resolve in their commitment to these placements.

 John Lyon Union | L6, U6 | Autumn, Spring, Summer

-The discovery of new ideas and pursuits, the chance to be inspired by eminent and notable speakers, and the skills to move beyond School with confidence will be the rewards for boys during John Lyon Union.
+The discovery of new ideas and pursuits, the chance to be inspired by eminent and notable speakers, and the skills to move beyond school with confidence will be the rewards for boys during John Lyon Union.

-Though John Lyon Union students will gain an excellent, well-rounded interdisciplinary education.
-They will be inspired by speakers, gain a wider knowledge of the world, learn about possible new careers and areas of study, discover voluntary and recreational pursuits.
+Through John Lyon Union students will gain an excellent, well-rounded interdisciplinary education.
+They will be inspired by speakers, gain a wider knowledge of the world, learn about possible new careers and areas of study and discover voluntary and recreational pursuits.
 Talks will cover the need for inclusivity, charity and collaboration on both a domestic and international political platform.
 Talks from those who have overcome personal setbacks in life or achieved ambitious challenges will encourage attitudes of resilience.
 Charitable and voluntary endeavours will feature as an expected aspiration for all students.

 Pupils become highly effective in applying the knowledge gained at John Lyon Union to other areas of School life.
-They will learn to engage in debate confidently, both with their peers and eminent speakers thereby developing flexible thinking and minimising fear of failure.
-John Lyon Union talks will also enhance student applications to University by encouraging further enrichment activities such as wider reading, attending lectures and participation in other events.
+They will learn to engage in debate confidently, both with their peers and eminent speakers, thereby developing flexible thinking and minimising fear of failure.
+John Lyon Union talks will also enhance student applications to university by encouraging further enrichment activities such as wider reading, attending lectures and participation in other events.

 Journalism | Y11, L6, U6 | Autumn, Spring

-The skills needed to create well-researched and written stories and and the ability to spot a good story will be the rewards for boys during Journalism.
+The skills needed to create well-researched and written stories and the ability to spot a good story will be the rewards for boys during Journalism.